xiwenc/python-flask-app-testing/docs/python-flask-app-testing.md

 # Introduction

-After 6 years developing Python Flask applications, mainly REST API's, in 2019 I still could not find good article on developing high value tests for Python Flask based applications.
+After 6 years developing Python Flask applications, mainly REST API's, in 2019 I still could not find any good articles about how to develop high value tests for Python Flask based applications.
 That is going to change today!

-First I will give my opinion on testing and methodology followed by a demo case to illustrate high value testing with actual code.
+First I will give my opinion on testing and methodology, followed by a demo case to illustrate high value testing with actual code.
 Feel free to skip all the boring reading and head directly over to the code on [Github](https://github.com/xiwenc/python-flask-app-testing).

 The foundation described in this article is mainly focussed on early projects with limited resources like time and people effort.
-In these cases you want lowest possible investment with high return in value.
-Note that this is no silver bullet.
+In these cases you want the lowest possible investment that will generate a high return in value.
+Note, however, that this is not a silver bullet.

 # High value tests
-As a software engineer that has built many micro services in the past I have always believed having integration tests in the early stages of a product is of utmost importance to detect issues and confirm assumptions.
+As a software engineer that has built many microservices in the past, I have always believed that having integration tests in the early stages of a product is of utmost importance to detect issues and confirm assumptions.
 Nowadays it is rare to build fully self contained systems that do not interact with other external systems.
 This external system could be a webservice or perhaps a complicated library that renders PDF files.

 My definition for "High value tests" is inspired by [High Cost Tests and High Value Tests](https://medium.com/table-xi/high-cost-tests-and-high-value-tests-a86e27a54df):
 A test case that is *efficient* and *effective* that focusses on business logic *we* have implemented.

-So let's dissect this statement.
-We want our tests to be *efficient* because it is not funny to wait for hours for a test case to finish to discover it failed.
-Or it demands many resources like compute power or manual labor which could be very costly. *Effective* because we are only interested in interfacing of third party library or web service but not their inner workings.
+Let's dissect this statement.
+We want our tests to be *efficient*, because it is not funny to wait for hours for a test case to finish to discover it failed.
+Or it demands many resources like compute power or manual labor which could be very costly. *Effective* because we are only interested in interfacing with a third party library or web service but not their inner workings.
 Finally there is emphasis on *we*.
 Our system is often a composition of one or more other components working in harmony.
 Full complexity of systems are in fact all the code you have produced together with the code of all your dependencies and their dependencies.
 As you might have guessed already in practice systems are often very complicated.
 As we do not have access to infinite resources we have to get the most out of our investments so we test the interfaces of these external dependencies only.

 In practice good test cases are a balance between depth (when do we include external dependencies), simplicity and flexibility.